floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 like async await but for effect

 notes:
-Now were going to talk about Effect generators, a way to write your effects in a more familiar way if pipe is a little too different for you.
+Now were going to talk about Effect generators, a optional way to write your effects in a more familiar way.
 Just like async await allows us to write asynchronous code in a synchronous looking way, generators allow us to write effectful code in the same familiar manner.

 ---